BIDS/repro-case-studies/case-studies/omesnard.md

 A previous study coming out of our lab, published in Krishnan et al. (2014), already satisfies the criteria of the "Reproducibility PI Manifesto" (Barba, 2012).
 [cuIBM](https://github.com/barbagroup/cuIBM), the code used for that study, is version-controlled and open source (hosted on GitHub); we completed a [Validation & Verification study](http://dx.doi.org/10.6084/m9.figshare.92789) that is published openly on figshare; the data and main figures of the paper are also available on figshare under CC-BY, and the paper [pre-print](http://arxiv.org/abs/1309.2969) is available on arXiv (revised post peer review).
 Here, we describe our effort to achieve full replication of our previous conclusions in Krishnan et al. (2014) about the aerodynamic characteristics of the flying snakes' body cross-section.
-We used a total of four CFD codes to reproduce and replicate our own findings in a scenario of highly unsteady flow, dominated by vorticity.
+We used a total of four Computational Fluid Dynamics (CFD) codes to reproduce and replicate our own findings in a scenario of highly unsteady flow, dominated by vorticity (the local spinning of the flow defined as the rotational of the velocity field).
 In every case, there were failures and difficulties, leading to improvements in our workflow and conclusions about the special challenges for reproducibility in our application scenario.

 Krishnan et al. (2014) studies the aerodynamics of flying snakes using an in-house solver for the incompressible Navier-Stokes equations.
 The solver applies an immersed-boundary projection method (Taira and Colonius, 2007) that requires the solution of a modified Poisson system on a structured Cartesian grid.
-It uses an iterative algorithm provided by an external linear-algebra library: the [CUSP](https://github.com/cusplibrary/cusplibrary) library to solve a linear system on a single GPU.
+It uses an iterative algorithm provided by an external linear-algebra library, [CUSP](https://github.com/cusplibrary/cusplibrary) (an open-source project by NVidia Research) to solve a linear system on a single Graphical Processing Unit (GPU).

-The first code we used to attempt replication is a component of the well-known open-source CFD library, [OpenFOAM](http://www.openfoam.org/).
-IcoFOAM is the incompressible laminar solver, applying the finite-volume method on an unstructured body-conforming mesh.
+The first code we used to attempt replication is a component of the well-known open-source CFD library [OpenFOAM](http://www.openfoam.org/): IcoFOAM, the incompressible laminar solver, applying the finite-volume method on an unstructured body-conforming mesh.
 We chose IcoFOAM because it is widely used, open-source, and documented—both code documentation and a users' guide are available.
 After a period of several weeks required to learn to use the software, the first batch of simulations with IcoFOAM were a failure.
 With unstructured-mesh finite-volume solvers, the mesh generation step is most often what determines the quality of the solution, and some meshes would result in unphysical results.